simonho288/google-calendar-wordpress/README.md

 $ composer install
 ```

+3. Download the API Key from Google API console
+As the Blog described, download the API Key file from Google API console.
+Rename it as `service-account.json` and put it at the project root directory.

-3. Add this theme to WordPress
+4. Add this theme to WordPress
 For most easiler way to add this theme to your local WordPress, you can create a symbolic link to this project root directory.
 Below is the Linux command to do that (assume the Wordpress is installed in /var/www/html):

 ```bash
 $ ln -s $(pwd) /var/www/html/wp-content/themes/google-calendar-wordpress
 ```

-4. Activate and see the result
+5. Activate and see the result

 You can activate this theme via your WordPress admin.
 Then click `visit site` to see what's the theme does.